 Professor at the Graduate School of Information Science and Electrical Engineering, Kyushu University

 He received his Ph.D. from the University of Tsukuba, Japan, in 2007.
-After working with the Ibaraki Prefectural Industrial Technology Center, the National Institute of Advanced Industrial Science and Technology, University of Tsukuba.
-His research interests include robot technology for practical applications.
+After working at the Ibaraki Prefectural Institute of Industrial Technology, the National Institute of Advanced Industrial Science and Technology, the University of Tsukuba, Seikei University, and Hirosaki University, currently holds the present position.
+Engaged in research on the social implementation of robotic control technologies and haptic technologies.

 Toshinobu Takei